 The first is the lack of a native breadcrumbs feature in GeneratePress.
 If you want to display breadcrumbs on your posts and pages, you will need to use a third-party SEO plugin like Yoast SEO or Rank Math.

-I am using Rank Math to display breadcrumbs on this post.
 As you can see, this is not a problem for 99% of users since almost every WordPress website uses one or the other SEO plugin.

 GeneratePress offers basic support via the WordPress support forums for its free version.